UPDATED MAY 31, 2020

 Why a mobile-friendly site is essential for a storage facility.

 Self Storage SEO starts with a solid website that is accessible to users on any device, be it desktop, laptop, tablet or mobile.
 While management companies and REITs such as Public Storage and Extra Space Storage may create a single page or mini-site for each of their facilities, it’s important for the facility itself to have its own website for additional online visibility.
+Think of it as owning digital real estate in the search results!

 The website itself should have the unit sizes available, the rates, the phone number formatted as “click-to-call” and the address.
 There’s a lot more a self storage operator *can* do with a website, but it starts with the basics: mobile friendly with clear, accessible information for prospects and customers alike.